vincecampanale/blog/_posts/2017-05-24-learn-rxjs-with-a-button.markdown

     shiftKey.subscribe( message => this.message = message );
 -->

-To Learn More:
+#### To Learn More
-    * This post was inspired by my meanderings through Lukas Reubellke's course Hello RxJS.
+* This post was inspired by my meanderings through Lukas Reubellke's course [Hello RxJS](https://courses.ultimateangular.com/p/hello-rxjs).
+* Lukas also gave a great [talk](https://www.youtube.com/watch?v=5CTL7aqSvJU) on RxJS, mentioned at the top of this post.
-    * Andre Staltz wrote an excellent, in-depth article on Reactive Programming.
+* Andre Staltz wrote an excellent, in-depth gist on Reactive Programming entitled [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).